Gretten/reactive-application/README.md

+# Declaration

-Hello!
-This is my first React App.
+This is the learning React App project.